aes1177/sleepy-consistency/README.md

 # Consistency in Sleepy Consensus using Markov Chains
-This repository contains the main scripts used to, derive and visualize Sleepy’s consistency conditions, estimate the finality threshold against the Balancing Attack, and run a lightweight simulator to empirically measure (in)consistency.
+This repository contains the main scripts used to derive and visualize Sleepy’s consistency conditions, estimate the finality threshold against the Balancing Attack, and run a lightweight simulator to empirically measure (in)consistency.

 ## Usage
 `python -m venv .venv`